avalanche-strategy/D2D/README.md

 ## Environment Configuration
-To use the OpenAI and Anthropic API, you need to set up an environment variable for your API key.
+To use the OpenAI and Anthropic APIs, you need to set up an environment variable for your API key.
 Create a `.env` file in the root directory of the project with the following content:

 - **Example:**
 ```bash